Recently, we had the chance to interview Christophe Rome, chief information security officer (CISO) at Lineas.

 We talked with Christophe about how he arrived at the role of CISO at Lineas, what drives the security department at the company, how he wants to improve the cyber resilience of Lineas, and why one can’t avoid building a human firewall.

-Christophe is also doing an amazing work with building a community of CISOs that understand that we should all use the same weapons to mitigate attacks.
+Christophe is also doing an amazing work in building a community of CISOs that understand that we should all use the same weapons to mitigate attacks.
 Keep on reading.
 We promise it’ll be insightful!

 How did you end up at Lineas?
 What has been your track record before you joined Lineas?

 Since I was young, I have always had a healthy appetite for anything IT related.
 When I was in school, I was running a bulletin board system that was pretty popular.
-These were the days when the Internet was nonexistent, and computers connected to each other via dial-up lines and modems.
+Those were the days when the Internet was nonexistent, and computers connected to each other via dial-up lines and modems.
 My room was filled with computer hardware that I assembled and disassembled to my liking.

-Having a less healthy appetite for school and parents with no understanding of IT, I was forced to study economics and graduated as an economist.
+Having a less healthy appetite for school, and parents with no understanding of IT, I was forced to study economics and graduated as an economist.
 However, once I left the university, I immediately started working in an IT role.
 From then on, I went from network engineer to system engineer and ended up in security-related roles: first in security engineering and later growing toward policy writing, auditing, and risk assessments.
 I have always worked in the financial industry.
 Moving toward a company such as Lineas was a very conscious decision.
 Over the years, my feeling that the financial industry had become overregulated grew stronger.
 Too much of my time was going into fixing audit items that did not need fixing.
 Or at least they were not a priority, in my opinion.
 There were bigger fish to fry, but there was no time for that.
 The facade was still standing, but fires were burning in the basement.
 Checkbox theatre at its best.

 Can you share some more details about your role?